AhmadAdewumi/LPF/README.md

 ## Overview

-ProductFinder is a robust backend application designed to connect users with physical stores nearby that stock specific products.
-It provides comprehensive tools for store owners to manage their inventory and product images, while offering users a powerful, location-aware search experience leveraging advanced full-text and geospatial capabilities.
-Built with modern Java and Spring Boot, it prioritizes clean architecture, security, and scalability.
+ProductFinder is a backend application designed to connect users with physical stores nearby that stock specific products.
+It provides tools for store owners to manage their inventory and product images, while offering users a powerful, location-aware search experience leveraging advanced full-text and geospatial capabilities.
+Built with Java and Spring Boot, it enforces clean architecture, security, and scalability.

 ## Features